-Selecting Traces for Display - Option 200
+Selecting Traces for Display (RSA6100B Series and RSA5100A Series with Option 200)

 This is done almost the same as with the standard instrument, except that the choices available for Trace are different.
 Instead of +Pk, -Pk, and Avg traces, you select Trace 1, 2, and 3 and independently set the Detection method for each of these traces to +Pk, -Pk, Avg (VRMS), or Avg (of logs).